Iconosquare/iconosquare-wordpress/README.txt

 == Screenshots ==

-1. This screen shot description corresponds to screenshot-1
+1. Showcase your photos
-2. This is the second screen shot
+2. Showcase a tag

 == Changelog ==